Skip to main content

 What’s the Best Opioid Withdrawal Timeline?

-Once your doctor prescribes a tapering regimen, follow it precisely.
-Suddenly taking more tramadol than indicated after a period of tapering could increase the risk of a life-threatening overdose.
-If you still experience withdrawal symptoms while tapering your dose of tramadol, contact your health care provider
+Once prescribed a tapering regimen, follow it precisely.
+Taking more tramadol after tapering can increase the risk of a life-threatening overdose.
+If withdrawal symptoms persist during tapering, contact your healthcare provider.

 Tramadol Overdose: Signs and Symptoms

-People who are addicted to tramadol are at an increased risk of opioid overdose, which can be life-threatening.
-If someone you care about is taking tramadol or is withdrawing from tramadol, it’s important to know the signs and symptoms of an overdose, so you can intervene if necessary.
-These overdose symptoms may include: [8]
+People addicted to tramadol are at higher risk of opioid overdose, which can be life-threatening.
+If someone you care about is taking or withdrawing from tramadol, watch for overdose symptoms such as: [8]

 • Cold, clammy skin